Fukaya category of Grassmannians: rectangles: Gelfand-Cetlin torus

-In our setting, the \textit{ladder diagram} $\Gamma_\alpha$ is a $k\times (n-k)$ grid with two extra edges; the bottom left corner is labelled by $-$ and there are two nodes labelled by $+$, see Figure \ref{fig:GC}.
+The \textit{ladder diagram} $\Gamma_\alpha$ is a $k\times (n-k)$ grid with two extra edges; the bottom left corner is labelled by $-$ and there are two nodes labelled by $+$, see Figure \ref{fig:GC}.
 A \textit{positive path} is a sequence of edges in $\Gamma_\alpha$ that connects the $-$ node with one of the two $+$ nodes and only goes up or right.
-A \textit{face graph} $\Gamma_f\subset\Gamma_\alpha$ is any union of positive paths that covers both $+$ nodes.\\\\ Figure \ref{fig:faces} gives a complete list of face graphs with five loops for $k=2$ and $n=5$, and the bijection mentioned in the theorem above is obtained by setting to $=$ those inequalities defining the polytope $\Delta_\alpha$ that do not cross an edge when we put $\Gamma_f$ on top of the grid of inequalities as done in Figure \ref{fig:GC}.\\\\ We are now ready to prove the following.
+A \textit{face graph} $\Gamma_f\subset\Gamma_\alpha$ is any union of positive paths that covers both $+$ nodes.
+A loop of $\Gamma_f$ is a minimal unoriented cycle of $\Gamma_f$ thought as a graph.

+Figure \ref{fig:faces} gives a complete list of face graphs with five loops for $k=2$ and $n=5$, and the bijection mentioned in the theorem above is obtained by setting to $=$ those inequalities defining the polytope $\Delta_\alpha$ that do not cross an edge when we put $\Gamma_f$ on top of the grid of inequalities as done in Figure \ref{fig:GC}.

+We use the above mentioned toric degeneration result of Nishinou-Nohara-Ueda \cite{NNU} to work out an explicit formula in terms of $k$ and $n$ for the disk potential of the Gelfand-Cetlin torus.
+This formula will be used in the proof of Theorem \ref{Thm1}.

-\begin{proposition} If $T^{k(n-k}\subset\Gr(k,n)$ is the Gelfand-Cetlin torus: \begin{enumerate} \item There are $(k-1)(n-k)+k(n-k-1)+2$ Maslov 2 $J$-holomorphic disks through a generic point of the torus. \item The Maslov 2 disk potential is given by
+\begin{proposition} If $T^{k(n-k)}\subset\Gr(k,n)$ is the Gelfand-Cetlin torus: \begin{enumerate} \item There are $(k-1)(n-k)+k(n-k-1)+2$ Maslov 2 $J$-holomorphic disks through a generic point of the torus. \item The Maslov 2 disk potential is given by

 \end{enumerate} \end{proposition}

 \ytableausetup{boxsize=0.5em}